unwireddevices/u-boot/README.md

 - **Mode 4**: 8...10 sec: start U-Boot internal HTTP server
 - **Mode 5**: 10...12 sec: start U-Boot netconsole

-Mode is indicated by onboard LED: LED blinks once when board is powered and then it blinks every 2 seconds.
+Mode is indicated by onboard LED: LED blinks every 2 seconds.
 So if you need, for example, to reset OpenWRT settings — this is Mode 3, so press the button, power the board, count 3 blinks and relese Reset button.

 Changelog
 ==========